 Seaweed Management shall be handled as follows: Seaweed shall be removed as necessary as determined by the Conservation Administrator (or in her/his absence, the Conservation Commission) and Town Manager.
 The Conservation Administrator's and Town Manager's determination shall be based on, without limitation, weather reports, thickness of the seaweed, and odor of the seaweed.
 Seaweed shall be cleaned from the beach in the area between ten feet seaward of the base of the primary dune and mean high water.
+In areas where there are rare shorebird activity, the CWP will be consulted and, if necessary, provide oversite to field activities.

 Seaweed shall be removed from the beach only by persons who have participated in the annual spring training or its equivalent sponsored by the Beach Management Committee and/or the Conservation Commission.
 In general, summer seaweed removal shall be conducted with hand tools.
-In the event of a heavy accumulation, the Town Manager and

-Conservation Administrator (or in her/his absence, the Conservation Commission) may allow the use of machine labor if the seaweed accumulation is greater than can reasonably be removed by hand.
-Cleaning both debris and seaweed by hand or by rake-type machine shall be conducted in accordance with Required Best Practices and Procedures as described in Beach Maintenance: Use of Hand Tools and Beach Maintenance: Use of Rake-type Machines.
+In the event of a heavy accumulation, the Town Manager and Conservation Administrator (or in her/his absence, the Conservation Commission) may allow the use of machine labor if the seaweed accumulation is greater than can reasonably be removed by hand.
+Cleaning both debris and seaweed by hand or by machine shall be conducted in accordance with Required Best Practices and Procedures as described in Beach Maintenance: Use of Hand Tools and Beach Maintenance: Use of Rake-type Machines.
 See pages 17-19.